opil/documentation/docs/final_documentation_structure/SP/Central_SP_User_Guide1_API.md

 theta = -90
 distance = 1.8
 ```
-The annotations are saved under the variable of type maptogridmap::Annotations inside of the maptogridmap package.
+The annotations are saved under the variable of type maptogridmap::Annotations inside of the maptogridmap package:

+Annotations.msg

+	Header header	# standard ROS header
+	Annotation[] annotations

+Annotation.msg

+	float64 x
+	float64 y
+	float64 theta
+	float64 distance
+	string name
+	string uuid

 All values must be in meters and degrees.
 From these values it is calculated where the AGV needs to be placed in front of the annotation according to the distance from the annotation and the orientation theta.
 It changes the values of the computed nodes from gridmap cells so that TP can use this nodes as goals.

-These four annotations change the coordinates of the cell centre of the grid map (but only free cells) and also change the name to the annotation name, e.g. loadingArea, unloadingArea, etc. The result can be seen in [topic /map/graph.](#exampleannot)
+These four annotations change the coordinates of the cell centre of the grid map (but only free cells) and also change the name to the annotation name, e.g. loadingArea, unloadingArea, etc. The result can be seen in [topic /map/graph](#exampleannot), while annotations can be seen in topic /map/annotations.

 The additional example explains the creation of one annotation in the topology graph.
 First, create the following file and save it under the name `annotations.ini`:
 ```